Abstract

 Scope and Contents Note

-The MacDonald Ranch Development Records (1972-2010) contain documents, maps, master plans, architectural drawings, civil drawings, and landscape drawings primarily detailing the community development process of MacDonald Ranch, one of the oldest master-planned communities in Henderson, Nevada.
+The MacDonald Ranch Development Records (1972-2010) contain documents, maps, master plans, and architectural, civil engineering, and landscape drawings primarily detailing the community development process of MacDonald Ranch, a master-planned community in southwest Henderson, Nevada.
 Master plan drawings include phasing diagrams, land use allocation studies, land surveys, parcel maps, and topographic maps.
 Architectural drawings include overall site plans, commercial building plans, and conceptual sketches.
 Civil drawings include plans detailing street proposals and modifications, water and sewer work, power and electrical work, and slope and drainage analyses.
 Landscape drawings include landscape development plans for community entryways, golf courses, and country clubs.
 Included in the drawings is an early plan of the Green Valley master-planned community.

-In addition to the architectural, civil, and landscape drawings, the collection includes records documenting the planning and development process for the communities Sunridge at MacDonald Ranch and Foothills at MacDonald Ranch.
-These materials consist of land use and planning documents such as appraisal reports and land assessments, engineering studies and plans, construction and landscaping plans, and environmental, geotechnical, and hydrology studies and reports; project management documents including correspondence, pro formas, proposals and contracts, and building schedules; property sale documents including title reports and property covenants and restrictions; and legal correspondence relating to various disputes.
+In addition to the architectural, civil engineering, and landscape drawings, the collection includes records documenting the planning and development process for the communities Sunridge at MacDonald Ranch and Foothills at MacDonald Ranch.
+These materials consist of land use and planning documents; engineering studies and plans; construction and landscaping plans; environmental, geotechnical, and hydrology studies and reports; project management documents; property sale documents including covenants and restrictions; and legal correspondence relating to various disputes with the City of Henderson, Nevada Power, and construction contractors.
 Additional materials include site maps, plat maps, and parcel maps.

 Access Note